DoctorLogicProduct/dltest/landing-pages/6-reasons-why-google-ads-is-important-for-your-medical-practice.md

   component: hero-1
   component_css: hero
   headline: SEO 101 FOR DOCTORS
-  text: Uncover critical components of healthcare SEO, learn best practices, and discover
+  text: 'Strengthen your online presence and dominate your local search in 2020.
+When
-    ways you can succeed with your SEO strategy.
+    you download this guide you will uncover critical components of healthcare SEO, learn best practices, and discover ways you can succeed with your SEO strategy. '
   button:
   - btn-label: Get a Demo
     btn-link: "/get-a-demo.html"